-In the movie he played Jack Campbell, a Wall Street investment broker who had everything he wanted in life, until he was given a glimpse into what he was really missing.
-By some magic he woke up to a life he would have lived if he chose to marry his college girlfriend Kate—a tire salesman living in Jersey with two kids—which is a million times different from his luxurious Wall Street lifestyle and bachelor existence.
+In the movie, he played Jack Campbell, a Wall Street investment broker who had everything he wanted in life until he was given a glimpse into what he was really missing.
+By some magic, he woke up to a life he would have lived if he chose to marry his college girlfriend Kate—a tire salesman living in Jersey with two kids—which is a million times different from his luxurious Wall Street lifestyle and bachelor existence.

 I love Kate Reynolds (Tea Leoni), both her “glimpse” and her present self.
 In the “glimpse”, she was a nonprofit lawyer who chose family over a high paying career.
-In reality, when Jack didn’t marry her, she became a successful corporate lawyer in Manhattan, who had a bright future waiting for her in Paris.
+In reality, when Jack didn’t marry her, she became a successful corporate lawyer in Manhattan and had a bright future waiting for her in Paris.
 I think she would have lived a successful and passionate life, either way. :)

 What inspires me

 The story was all about the sacrifices that come with choosing family life over career, or vice versa.
 I think that regardless of the path they chose, both Jack and Kate would end up living passionate lives anyway; and as it is a fictional love story, they would end up together anyway.
 And I like that!

 My husband and I talk about these scenarios a lot.
 Like, what if we had set aside our life together for a few more years, didn’t marry each other (yet) and prioritized our careers… Would we have ended together still?
 Would we have a better life?
 Or then again, would we have missed out the blessings and the joy of pursuing our dreams together?